-Tyler recently joined the Pilgrim Bandits on a Winter Survival Course in Sweden, trekking across inhospitable terrain, adapting to freezing temperatures and learning new skills.
+Tyler has joined the Pilgrim Bandits on a Winter Survival Course in Sweden, trekking across inhospitable terrain, adapting to freezing temperatures and learning new skills.
 The trip certainly brought its challenges, but overall, Tyler commented that the expedition was an unforgettable, confidence-building experience for all involved.

 “It was different to all other trips I’ve been on, normally we are travelling from A to B, kayaking, cycling or trekking.
 This one was all about survival and we had some good fun – making a fire from scratch, sleeping in a snow hole where there was no electricity and no phone signal.
 We had to stay up to watch the fire – well, I did anyway!
 A highlight for me was plunging deep down into the ice”.

 Tyler now looks to help others on Pilgrim Bandits programmes.

 “Having done a kayaking coaching course, I can get involved and help others push themselves out of their own comfort zones.
 They all loved it and I’m looking forward to joining again on the next one.”